HarvestAPI/apify-linkedin-profile-posts/README.md

 ## LinkedIn Profile Posts scraper

-Our powerful tool helps you gather posts from LinkedIn profiles without compromising security or violating platform policies.
+Our powerful tool helps you gather posts from LinkedIn profiles or companies without compromising security or violating platform policies.

 ### Key Benefits

 - No cookies or account required: Access profile data without sharing cookies or risking account restrictions
 - Low pricing: $2 per 1k posts.
-We don't use Apify proxy, to not charge you more.
-- Fast response times deliver data in seconds.
+- Fast response times deliver data in seconds 🚀
 - No caching, fresh data.
-- Concurrency: this actor works scraping 3 profiles at a time.
+- Concurrency: each actor works scraping 3 profiles/companies at a time.
+It does mass scraping fast ⚡

 ## How It Works

 Simply provide one of the following:

-- List of LinkedIn profile URLs
+- List of LinkedIn profile/company URLs
 - List of LinkedIn public identifiers (e.g., `williamhgates` from `https://www.linkedin.com/in/williamhgates`)
-- List if LinkedIn profile IDs (e.g. ACoAAA8BYqEBCGLg_vT_ca6mMEqkpp9nVffJ3hc)
+- List if LinkedIn profile/company IDs (e.g. ACoAAA8BYqEBCGLg_vT_ca6mMEqkpp9nVffJ3hc)

 Optionally:

 - `scrapePages` - Number of pages to scrape.
 Each page is 20 posts.
 Posts sorted by date.
 - `page` - Page number to start scraping from.
 Default is 1.
-- `postedLimit` - Filter to fetch only posts for the last X time.
-Options: '24h', 'week', 'month'.

 ### Data You'll Receive